bhageena/bhageena.github.io/_posts/blog/2017-07-18-a look at redis 4.0.md

 Now with active memory defragmentation things are a bit more in control, specifically with high delete load actually freeing up unused memory in a timely manner without impacting performance too much.

-Now the question is - is Redis managing this itself using simple calls to `jemalloc`, or is `jemalloc` doing it on its own because it has better algorithms than the OS-

-As per the [discussion](https://github.com/jemalloc/jemalloc/issues/566) between Redis and jemalloc devs regarding this -- jemalloc is not quite there yet.
+Now the question is -- is Redis managing this itself using simple calls to `jemalloc`, or is `jemalloc` doing it on its own because it has better algorithms than the OS -- as per the [discussion](https://github.com/jemalloc/jemalloc/issues/566) between Redis and jemalloc devs regarding this -- jemalloc is not quite there yet.

-Redis will perform its own housekeeping, hence the usage of the term 'active'.
+Redis will perform its own housekeeping, hence the usage of the term *active*.
 [Seems](https://github.com/antirez/redis/pull/3720), rather than metadata being stored for this, there is a periodic active scan and manual measurement.

 Previously, to fully recover unused memory, you would have to restart the Redis server.
 Obviously, it is not feasible but when Redis is using more than 50% memory on a 120GB machine, you were forced to consider restarting as an occasional housekeeping option -- now this ridiculous task is no longer necessary.